tts/aaltoced4pureconf/README.md

 # aaltoced4pureconf
-Showing how to qury the Pure REST API for metadata about research output and organisations.
+Showing how to query the Pure REST API for metadata about research output and organisations.
+The goal: build an R Shiny dashboard on altmetrics from CrossRef Event Data.